kervcode/DevNotes/expressBasics.md

 # Using Templates with Express

-- Templates are speciale type of file that have their own syntax and language.They live on the server, and act as some lind of form letter for HTML.
+- Templates are speciale type of file that have their own syntax and language.They live on the server, and act as some kind of form letter for HTML.

 ## Most popular template languages